 Our Boers and Pygmies are some that can breed year round.
-We don’t want to do this.
+But we don’t want to do this.

 So, we have to separate our bucks for the sake of the health of our does.
 We allow our does to be bred naturally by allowing the bucks and does time together.
 Our breeding season begins in August so we expect kids to be born in January.